carbon-language/carbon-lang/docs/project/principles/safety_strategy.md

 ## Alternatives considered

-When considering alternatives, they are evaluated against what can secure the optimized release build mode.
-Some techniques may have performance implications which are too expensive to use in the optimized release build, while still offering inspiring techniques for catching safety violations in development build modes.
+### Alternative models

+When considering models, they must be adoptable without hindering performance builds.
+Carbon will not create build mode-specific programming models.

-### Guaranteed safety by default (Rust's model)
+#### Guaranteed safety by default (Rust's model)

 Carbon could provide guaranteed safety by default.
 With Rust as an example, this would require a combination of compile-time and runtime memory safety